holstegelab/snakemake_pipeline/README.md

 `OUT_FILE : "path/to/sample_merged/sample_merged"`

 In the command above, 4 samples will be combined together.
 The directory and prefix of the combined data is defined with `OUT_FILE`.

+# Additional scripts
+## submit_single_jobs.R
+Script in R that run a single operation on a set of .bam files.
+At the moment, the only operation is the coverage calculation.
+This was necessary for the files for which input raw data is deleted after the pipeline.
+Now the coverage operation is implemented as part of the pipeline.

+## generate_freeze_coverage.R
+Script in R that takes the summary statistics of the coverage of each sample, merge them together and then add information such as the project (blood-brain-child, ad-centenarians, anke), sequencing center (vumc, nijmegen) as well as sample information (sample id, phenotype, data path).
+This script should be run every week to generate a new freeze.
+The results should then be put in the file on the researchdrive at `pacbio/YYYYMMDD_pacbio_sequencing_Nicco.xlsx`.